baieric/baieric/README.md

 # 🧶🧵🦉🦎🐋🌿🌱🍃🎍🍂🌾🌺🌸🌻✨🌊🍦⛲️🌌🎞🕰🕯💎🔮🗝🧸💢🌀🐚☁️

+Hi!
 I'm a software engineer at Instagram.
 If I'm on Github, it's probably to work on a side project or to update [✨ my blog ✨](https://ericbai.co/).

 My most notable side projects are [ChatStats](https://github.com/baieric/chatstats) and [Xcerpt](https://ericbai.co/selected-press-and-media-for-xcerpt) (now defunct).